ESAOpenSR/opensr-test/README.md

 This model returns:

 - **reflectance**: How SR affects the reflectance norm of the LR image.
-By default, it uses the L1 norm.
+By default, it uses the L1 distance.
 The lower the value, the better the reflectance consistency.

 - **spectral**: How SR affects the spectral signature of the LR image.
-By default, it uses the spectral angle distance (SAM).
+By default, it uses the spectral angle distance (SAD).
 The lower the value, the better the spectral consistency.
 The angles are in degrees.

 - **spatial**: The spatial alignment between the SR and LR images.
 By default, it uses Phase Correlation Coefficient (PCC).
 Some SR models introduce spatial shift, which can be detected by this metric.

 - **synthesis**: The high-frequency details introduced by the SR model.
-By default, it uses the L1 norm.
+By default, it uses the L1 distance.
 The higher the value, the better the synthesis quality.

 - **ha_metric**: The amount of hallucinations in the SR image.
 A hallucination is a detail (high-gradient) in the SR image that **is not present in the HR image.** The lower the value, the better the correctness of the SR image.

 - **om_metric**: The amount of omissions in the SR image.
-An omission is a detail in the HR image that **is not present in the SR image.** An omission is a detail in the HR image that **is not present in the SR image.** The lower the value, the better the correctness of the SR image.
+An omission is a detail in the HR image that **is not present in the SR image.** The lower the value, the better the correctness of the SR image.

 - **im_metric**: The amount of improvements in the SR image.
 An improvement is a detail in the SR image that **is present in the HR image and not in the LR image.** The higher the value, the better the correctness of the SR image.

 ## **Benchmark**

 Benchmark comparison of SR models.
-Downward arrows (↓) denote metrics in which lower values are preferable, and upward arrows (↑) indicate metrics in which higher values reflect better performance.
+Downward arrows (↓) denote metrics in which lower values are preferable, and upward arrows (↑) indicate that higher values reflect better performance.
+This table is an improved version of the one presented in the paper, reflecting the enhancements applied to the datasets.
+To get the datasets used in the paper, set the `dataset` parameter to `version=020`.

 ## **Installation**